SimonPaske/photo-puzzle-game/README.md

 ---

 **JavaScript**

 Warnings were returned when running through [JShint validator](https://jshint.com/)

 Warning messages: "...only available in ES6 (use 'esversion: 6')."

 ---

-### Unfixed Bugs

-The game has a bug.
-It is possible to cheat in the game if squares are in this sequence.
-Unfortunately, I could not fix it.

-C - tile
-0 - empty tile

-X X 0
-C X X
-X X X

-X X X
-X X 0
-C X X

-X X X
-X X C
-0 X X

-X X C
-0 X X
-X X X

----